What is Happening in Vail Valley Fall 2022

 Cupcakes & Canvas

 Want a fun and creative afternoon in the company of friends and family?
 Alpine Arts Center will lead you step-by-step through the featured project and provide all materials.
 The class is $45 per person and includes a cupcake!
-Wine/beer is $6 per glass (all alcoholic beverages must be purchased through our bar; non-alcoholic options available too).
-Advanced registration required.
+Wine/beer is $6 per glass (all alcoholic beverages must be purchased through our bar; non-alcoholic options are available too).
+Advanced registration is required.

 Can’t make this class but want to get creative?
-Alpine Arts Center offers drop-in hours Tuesday through Saturday 11am-6pm and Sunday 12pm-5pm for painting, clay, crafts, paint pottery and more!
+Alpine Arts Center offers drop-in hours Tuesday through Saturday, 11am-6pm, and Sunday, 12pm-5pm, for painting, clay, crafts, paint pottery, and more!

 Edwards Colorado